dannydabbles/dreamdeck/plan.md

 **Notes:**
 - Use existing code in `src/agents/` as a base.
 - Pass `ChatState` and `inputs` explicitly.
-- These workflows will be invoked by the supervisor and CLI.
+- These workflows will be invoked by the oracle and CLI.

 ---

-## **Phase 2: Implement Supervisor Workflow**
+## **Phase 2: Implement Oracle Workflow**

 **Goal:**
 Create a central async function that routes inputs to the correct persona workflow, handles persona switching, and manages errors.

+**Note:**
+The **Oracle Workflow** acts as the **central router and decision-maker**.
+It observes the conversation, determines or confirms the current persona, and dispatches to the appropriate persona workflow.
+It is the **"all-seeing eye"** guiding the flow of the conversation, capable of invoking persona classification, chaining workflows, or intercepting global commands.

 **Tasks:**
-1. Create `async def supervisor_workflow(inputs: dict, state: ChatState) -> list[BaseMessage]:`
+1. Create `async def oracle_workflow(inputs: dict, state: ChatState) -> list[BaseMessage]:`
 2. If `state.current_persona` is unset or `inputs.get("force_classify")` is true:
    - Call the persona classifier agent.
    - Update `state.current_persona`.
 3. Dispatch to the correct persona workflow from `persona_workflows`.
 4. Handle unknown personas gracefully (fallback or error message).
 5. Catch exceptions from persona workflows, log errors, and return a friendly message.
-6. Replace the current `chat_workflow` entrypoint with this supervisor.
+6. Replace the current `chat_workflow` entrypoint with this oracle workflow.

 **Notes:**
 - This function is the **single entrypoint** for all chat interactions.
 - It enables dynamic persona switching and modular persona logic.
+- It can **intercept global commands** (reset, help, save) before dispatching.
+- It can **chain or parallelize** persona workflows if needed.

 ---